 Crater of Diamonds State Park receives 2003-2004 Region IV Park of the Year Award.

-Marshall Rieff, of Fayetteville, Arkansas, unearths the 25,000th diamond—a 19-point white—found since the Crater of Diamonds became a state park in 1972.
+Marshall Rieff, of Fayetteville, Arkansas, unearths a 19-point white diamond, the 25,000th found since the Crater of Diamonds became a state park in 1972.

-99-year-old Alberta Rice, of Jetmore, Kansas, visits Crater of Diamonds State Park.
-She was born in 1906, the same year John Huddleston found the first diamonds in Pike County.
+99-year-old Alberta Rice, of Jetmore, KS, visits Crater of Diamonds State Park.
+She was born in the same year John Huddleston found the first diamonds in Pike County.

 Crater of Diamonds State Park receives the 2004-2005 Park Maintenance Award.

-Marvin Culver, an Oklahoma trooper, found a yellow, 4.21-carat diamond he named the Okie Dokie Diamond.
-This was his family's first visit to the Crater of Diamond State Park.
+Marvin Culver, an Oklahoma State Trooper, finds a 4.21-carat yellow diamond he names the Okie Dokie during his family's first visit to the park.

-Donald and Brenda Roden, of Point, Texas, find the 6.35-carat brown Roden Diamond, the 8th-largest diamond found since the Crater of Diamonds became a state park in 1972.
+Donald and Brenda Roden, of Point, Texas, find the 6.35-carat brown Roden Diamond.

-Bob Wehle, of Ripon, Wisconsin, finds the 5.47-carat yellow Sunshine Diamond at Crater of Diamonds State Park.
+Bob Wehle, of Ripon, WI, finds the 5.47-carat yellow Sunshine Diamond.

 Crater of Diamonds State Park receives the 2005-2006 Region IV Park of the Year Award.

-Twelve-year-old Michael Dettlaff of Apex, North Carolina, finds a honey brown, 5.16-carat diamond in less than 10 minutes of searching at the Crater of Diamonds.
-He named his stone the God's Glory Diamond.
+Twelve-year-old Michael Dettlaff, of Apex, NC, finds a honey brown, 5.16-carat diamond after less than 10 minutes of searching and names it God's Glory.

-Bobbie Oskarson of Longmont, Colorado, finds a white, 8.52-carat diamond she names the Esperanza Diamond for her niece's name and the Spanish word for "hope."
-She found her gem in only 30 minutes of searching.
+Bobbie Oskarson, of Longmont, CO, finds a white, 8.52-carat diamond she names the Esperanza Diamond, for her niece's name and the Spanish word for "hope."
+She found it after about 30 minutes of searching.